-And I know there are low carb beers out there that could be a substitute but I just can’t get myself to drinking them.
-I prefer hanging on to my memories and remembering the taste rather than shattering them with some funny tasting yellow liquid….
+And I know there are low-carb beers out there that could be a substitute but I just can’t get myself to drink them.
+I prefer hanging on to my memories and remembering the taste rather than shattering them with some funny-tasting yellow liquid….

-BUT for those of you who actually like them, here’s a variety of options if you do have beer.
-And, who knows, maybe my taste buds have changed so much on keto for nearly 4 years now that I might give a low carb beer another chance!
+BUT for those of you who actually like them, here’s a variety of options if you do have a beer.
+And, who knows, maybe my taste buds have changed so much on keto for nearly 4 years now that I might give a low-carb beer another chance!

 Bud Select 55: 55 calories, 1.9g carbs

 MGD 64: 64 calories, 2.4g carbs

 Rolling Rock Green light: 92 calories, 2.4g carbs

 Surprisingly, wine is low-carb in nature (although it’s made from grapes, a high-carb food) and the few carbs come from unfermented sugar.
 When a beverage is going through the fermentation process, yeasts feed on carbohydrates and produce alcohol, heat and CO2 as by-products.
 A dry wine has very little residual sugar but sweet wine obviously has quite a bit more.

 In moderation, wine could quickly become one of your favourite low-carb drinks.
 Stick to dry wines and check out the calories and carbs in 5oz (approx. 150ml).
 Note that these are averages and obviously depend on the producer.

 Chablis: 96 calories, 2g carbs

 Sauvignon Blanc: 121 calories, 3g carbs